 Culturally significant

 Despite its practicality, the uchiwa also has a symbolic role.
-It is widely associated with Japanese hospitality, being used to gift tourists during festivals.
+It is widely associated with Japanese hospitality, being used to gift tourists at festivals.

 Gunsen (軍扇)

 The Gunsen is a military fan created to serve as a communication tool on the battlefield.
-Made from durable materials such as metal and wood, it combines utility and symbolism.
+Made from durable materials like metal and wood, it combines utility and symbolism.

 Generals used the gunsen to signal orders during battles.
-In addition, it could also serve as an improvised weapon.
+Additionally, it could serve as an improvised weapon.

-Many gunsen feature gold and silver patterns, reinforcing the authority and importance of those who carried them.
+Many gunsen feature gold and silver patterns, reinforcing the authority and importance of the bearer.

 Hiogi (檜扇)

-The Hiogi is an exclusive fan of the Japanese royalty and nobility.
-Made of strips of cypress, it is decorated with delicate paintings and often complemented with silk and gold details.
+The Hiogi is a fan exclusive to Japanese royalty and nobility.
+Made from cypress strips, it is decorated with delicate paintings and often complemented with silk and gold details.

-The hiogi is used in formal events, such as weddings and imperial ceremonies, symbolizing purity and elevated status.
+The hiogi is used in formal events, such as weddings and imperial ceremonies, symbolizing purity and high status.

 Its complex construction and refined aesthetics make it a true work of art, preserving the traditions of the Heian era.